Table of Contents

 Inanna’s Descent into the Underworld

-Before Inanna goes into the underworld, she asks the other gods to bring her back if she cannot leave.
-She goes into the underworld armed with powers in the form of jewelry and clothes.
+Inanna dons several items of clothing and jewelry, which are symbols of her power and status.
+These include her crown, lapis lazuli beads, and other adornments.
+She goes into the underworld armed with her powers, represented by this jewelry and clothes.
 Her sister doesn’t appear to be happy that Inanna is on her way to visit her and asks the sentries to lock the seven gates of hell against Inanna.
 She instructs the guards to only open the gates, one at a time, once Inanna has removed a piece of her royal garments.

 As Inanna travels through the seven gates of the underworld, the sentry at each gate asks Inanna to remove a piece of her clothing or accessory, including her necklace, crown, and scepter.
 By the seventh gate, Inanna is completely naked and removed of her powers.
 Finally, she goes before her sister, naked and bowed low with the indignity of her descent.